tobinjt/johntobin.ie/content/blog/Hugo_tips.md

 The default RSS feed that Hugo only provides contains partial content, which I really dislike - I want to be able to read the full content in my RSS reader instead of loading the page separately.
-There isn't an option to control whether partial of full content is used, though there is a [long-standing request to support it](https://github.com/gohugoio/hugo/issues/4071) and [an offer to implement it](https://github.com/gohugoio/hugo/issues/5002).
+There isn't an option to control whether partial or full content is used, though there is a [long-standing request to support it](https://github.com/gohugoio/hugo/issues/4071) and [an offer to implement it](https://github.com/gohugoio/hugo/issues/5002).
 Currently the only solution is to save the [default RSS